By In Home Care|2021-02-03T21:10:58+00:00December 26th, 2019|

 So, what’s the difference between Nursing Intervention & Nursing Assessment?

 Many people find themselves confused regarding the differences between nursing interventions and nursing assessments.
-Although both are incredibly essential aspects of a nurse’s work, the practices are different and distinct in many ways.
+Although both are incredibly essential aspects of a nurse’s work, the nursing practice is different and distinct in many ways.

 A nursing assessment can be done by either a nurse or a physician.
 Both medical professionals know how to perform an overall assessment of individuals, which provides insight into the patient’s symptoms and the ailments they’re experiencing.
 In fact, according to AMN, the American Mobile Nurses Healthcare Education Service, four types of nursing assessments can be performed:

 Comprehensive Health Assessments – medical assessments that are performed when a thorough evaluation of a patient’s health is required.